 If you peruse a lot of recipe sites, you’ll probably run across an ingredient that’s unfamiliar to most Americans: “Golden Syrup.”
 Folks in the UK will recognize it immediately, as it’s sold in every store under the brand name “Lyle’s.”
 Sometimes it’s referred to as “treacle,” though real treacle is darker than what you’d get in a can of Lyle’s.
+(And Lyle’s is darker than what I have here – but more on that later.)

 In searching for recipes, you’ll often find them written in the European metric weights.
 I’ve included both metric and English measurements for you.
 The English measurements are in WEIGHT, not volume, so you’ll need to weigh them on a scale and not in a measuring cup.
 If you’re lucky enough to have a metric scale, just use those measurements.
 If you’re like me and have only an English-system scale, I’ve converted the grams into ounces.
 Just remember, these are WEIGHT ounces, which are not the same as volume ounces!
 Don’t mix the two; everything must be weighed to get the right proportion.

 Stick to all English or all metric units.
 I’ve balanced out the ounces to match the proportions of the metric version, but they’re not exactly the same.
+And if you need a good kitchen scale, here are several good-quality options:

 Golden Syrup in US and Metric Units